eogee/any4any/docs/KnowledgeBaseSystemDocumentation.md

 The Embedding Manager is responsible for converting text into vector representations, serving as the core component for semantic retrieval in the knowledge base.

 **Main Features:**
+- **Global model sharing**: Prioritizes using global embedding models from ModelManager
-- **Model loading**: Automatically loads configured embedding models
+- **Local model loading**: Loads local models when global models are unavailable
+- **Lazy loading mechanism**: Only loads models when first used, improving system startup efficiency
 - **Batch vectorization**: Supports batch text vector generation for improved efficiency
 - **Vector format conversion**: Supports numpy array and Python list format vector outputs
 - **Mean pooling**: Uses attention mask mean pooling to calculate sentence embeddings

 **Working Principle:**
+1. No model loading during initialization, adopting lazy loading strategy
+2. Model loading is triggered when get_embeddings is first called
+3. Attempts to use global embedding model from ModelManager, falls back to local loading on failure
-1. Load model using Hugging Face's AutoTokenizer and AutoModel
+4. Uses Hugging Face's AutoTokenizer and AutoModel to process text
-2. Perform tokenization and padding on input text
+5. Performs tokenization and padding on input text
-3. Obtain token-level embeddings through model forward propagation
+6. Obtains token-level embeddings through model forward propagation
-4. Apply attention mask mean pooling to obtain sentence-level embeddings
+7. Applies attention mask mean pooling to obtain sentence-level embeddings
-5. Perform L2 normalization on embedding vectors
+8. Performs L2 normalization on embedding vectors
-6. Return standardized vector representations
+9. Returns vectors in numpy array or Python list format as needed

 ### 3.3 Vector Store